Training to be social and behavioral scientists

 |or OVPR 603||Responsible Conduct of Research|

-Special topics course may be chosen if appropriate subject matter; see adviser for approval.
+SBHD 692 may be taken if subject matter is appropriate; see adviser for approval.

 Total graduate credit hours required (minimum) 54

 Typical plan of study